nycu-caslab/CO2024_source/README.md

 - [Lab 3 : Simple Pipeline CPU](https://nycu-caslab.github.io/CO2024/labs/Lab%203.html)
 - [Lab 4 : Advance Pipeline CPU](https://nycu-caslab.github.io/CO2024/labs/Lab%204.html)

 These four labs cover some fundamental concepts of CPUs.
-We will start with the single-cycle CPU, and a pipelined version.
+We will start with the single-cycle CPU, and then a pipelined version.
-During the implementation of the branch, we will introduce a forwarding unit and hazard detection.
+During the implementation of the branch instructions of the pipelined version, we will introduce a forwarding unit and hazard detection.

 We will provide the following template to serve as a reference for the implementation of these four labs.
 ```java